-- Taxation (commonly in conjuction with valuations in divorce proceedings)
+- Taxation (commonly in conjunction with valuations in divorce proceedings)

 - Accounting (in shareholder/ partnership disputes, medical negligence (loss of earnings) etc.)

 - Audit (in negligence claims etc.)

 Our Managing Director, James Eyre-Walker, has 36 years' experience in the profession.
 He is a practicing Associate of the Academy of Experts and undertakes most of the work personally, although Vicky Hulse (Tax Director) and Julie Boyle (Agricultural Director) and Scott Cadman (General Practice Manager) also undertake expert witness and related work in taxation and agricultural accounting and valuation matters, respectively.

-We are happy to provide no-obligation, fixed fee qoutes for any service you may consider engaging us to supply.
+We are happy to provide no-obligation, fixed fee quotes for any service you may consider engaging us to supply.

 To discuss matters relating to our expert witness services, please get in touch with our Agricultural Director (Julie Boyle) on 01782 848838 or email us using the link below.

 We were a party-appointed witness, acting for the defendant in a case where a company had gone into administration.
-The liquidator was claiming that divdends of £1.5 million were illegal because the reference accounts showed reserves of under £200,000 and was seeking repayment of the excess.
+The liquidator was claiming that dividends of £1.5 million were illegal because the reference accounts showed reserves of under £200,000 and was seeking repayment of the excess.
 In his defence the director/ shareholder had produced (a) revised accounts and (b) management accounts for the later year preceding the year in which the dividends were paid but before the accounts had been prepared/ signed.
 Our instructions were to address whether: